Creating a museum

 The Piermaster's House

 Since opening collecting has continued and included a wide range of memorabilia relating to seafaring, sea travel and the port of Liverpool.
-The museum now comprises:
+The museum site now comprises:

 - warehouse block D in which the permanent and temporary exhibitions are held